crankyspock/rpi-pid-chamber/README.md

 python control.py
 ```

-I use the linux program *tmux* to give me a terminal that will run the scripts indefinitely.
+I use the linux program *tmux* to give me a terminal on the Raspberry Pi that will run the scripts indefinitely.
 I can disconnect from the Raspberry Pi and the scripts will continue to run in the background.
 To create a tmux session
 ```
 tmux new-session -s chamber